-In Spain, and in Spanish cuisine, red wine is a popular drink.
-The phrase vino into refers to any kind of red wine.
-You may think that it should be called vino Rojo, as Rojo is referred to as "red" in the Spanish language.
+In Spain, and in Spanish cuisine, red wine is a popular drink, and the phrase "vino tinto" refers to any kind of red wine.
+You may think that red wine should be called vino rojo, as rojo is referred to as "red" in the Spanish language, but vino tinto is actually the correct phrasing.
+This is a result of the word's Latin origin, as well as the process of how red wine is made.

+The term "tinto" also stems from the way that red wine is made.
 During wine production, the skins of red grapes tint the white must until it turns into a red color.
-This means it is tinted, a dark colored wine instead of simply being red.
-That's why it's vino into -- not vino Rojo.
-In both Portugal and Spain, they use the term vino into to describe the dark color but English, French, and Italians use the term red wine.
-Spanish people in those areas may ask for un into wine.
+This means it is tinted a dark color instead of simply being red.
+That's why the Spanish refer to it as vino tinto—not vino rojo.

-Spain offers several wine-growing regions including the following:
+Spain offers several regions where the grapes for vino tinto are grown.

 - Northwest "Green" Spain: Lush, green valleys are plentiful here, where zesty wines and some aromatic red wines are found.